futoin/specs/draft/ftn6_iface_executor_concept.md

 All actions are implemented through AsyncSteps interface ([FTN12: Async API](./ftn12\_async\_api.md)).
-For backward compatibility and/or complex logic, it is possible to make blocking implementation.
+For backward compatibility with pre-FutoIn code and/or complex logic, it is possible to make blocking implementation.
 Such implementations run in dedicated worker threads/processes and receive only RequestInfo object reference.

-All true asynchronous implementation must implement special FutoIn AsyncImplementation interface to clearly distinguish more advanced one.
+All true asynchronous implementations must implement special FutoIn AsyncImplementation interface to clearly distinguish more advanced one.

 Method signatures: